asankaSovis/asankaSovis/README.md

 ![I'm a tech nerd and a coding enthusiast](./.sources/Cover.png)

-> An Embedded Engineer working in the field of Embedded Engineering
+> A Software Engineer working in the field of Electronic Engineering

 ## ✒️ About Me

-<p align="center"> Asanka is an Embedded Engineer with one year of experience in the industry.
+<p align="center"> Asanka is a Software Engineer with one year of experience in the industry.
 Graduate from SLTC Research University, Asanka specializes in Electronics and Telecommunication Engineering.
 This is fuelled by a passion for all things electronics and experience in firmware development, hardware design and IoT integrations.
 The experience provides Asanka with a keen sense of managing projects, optimizing hardware designs and writing memory-safe code. </p>

 </br>